SatcherInstitute/health-equity-tracker/README.md

 ## Contributing

-To contribute to the project:
+To contribute to this project:

 1. [Fork the repository on github](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
 2. On your development machine, clone your forked repo and add the official repo as a remote.